-Midas Gold Corp. (the "Corporation" or "Midas Gold") was incorporated on February 22, 2011 under the Business Corporations Act of British Columbia.
+Midas Gold was incorporated on February 22, 2011 under the Business Corporations Act of British Columbia.
 The Corporation was organized to hold shares in wholly owned subsidiaries that locate, acquire, develop and restore mineral properties located principally in the Stibnite - Yellow Pine mining district in Valley County, Idaho, USA.
-The Corporation's principal asset is 100% ownership in subsidiaries that control the Stibnite Gold Project ("Stibnite Gold Project").
+The Corporation's principal asset is 100% ownership in subsidiaries that control the Stibnite Gold Project ("Stibnite Gold Project" or the "Project").
 The Corporation currently operates in one segment, mineral exploration in the United States.
 The corporate office of Midas Gold is located at 890-999 West Hastings Street, Vancouver, BC, V6C 2W2, Canada.